 They exist by and for themselves.
 After all, there’s a reason people save money, book trips, and fly halfway around the globe to see places many travelers write off as frozen wastelands.
 And it’s not because those places lend themselves to simple measurements.

 Nonetheless, we understand that it’s not easy to decide on a polar adventure.
 The distances are far, the costs substantial, and not everyone has the option of simply trying everything.

 Even within Oceanwide, there are people who fall adamantly into Arctic or Antarctic camps.
 Still, we’re confident your choice will sort itself out on the basis of personal preference.
 What those preferences are, only you can decide.

 We just hope that when you do, you’ll decide to sail with us.

 Arctic vs. Antarctica infographic

-May it help make your expedition cruise decision a little easier and a lot more fun!
+Below you can find the Arctic or Antarctica dilemma summarized in this lively infographic.
+May it help make your decision a little easier and a lot more fun!